hariharen9/ffmpeg-this/README.md

 - **Visually Crop Videos**: An interactive tool that shows you a frame of the video, allowing you to click and drag to select the exact area you want to crop.
 - **Extract Audio**: Rip the audio track from any video file into MP3, FLAC, or WAV.
 - **Remove Audio**: Create a silent version of your video by stripping out all audio streams.
+- **Image Manipulation**: Perform basic operations on images such as format conversion, resizing, rotating, and flipping.
 - **Batch Conversion**: Convert all media files in the current directory to a specified format in one go.
 - **CLI Interface**: A user-friendly command-line interface that makes it easy to perform common tasks and navigate the tool's features.